-While you now have access to all of this information, keep in mind that you do not have to check your accounts every day – or even every week.
-Long-term investors should keep aware, but not watch their accounts fluctuate and possibly make the error of shifting money in a panic.
+While you now have access to all of this information, keep in mind that you do not have to check your accounts every day - or even every week.
+Long-term investors should stay informed, but avoid closely watching their portfolio's performance fluctuate, which could lead to premature decisions like selling assets in a panic, undermining their investment strategy.

 What are investing activities?